Updated: Oct. 9, 2023

-Are you coming to <city/state/province> on your 2023 North America tour?
+Are you coming to <city/state/province> on your 2024 Europe tour?

-Early 2024.
-We’ve announced the production information and our performances in Switzerland here.
-However, we can’t announce any further countries until details are confirmed later this year.
+Early 2025.
+Details will be announced in mid-2024.
 In the meantime, please tell your local theater you want to see Kodo.
-We hope local demand brings us to your city/country, too.
+We hope local demand brings us to your area.

 When are you coming to <city/state/province/country>?